vafaeim/advanced-proxy-checker/README.md

 ## License

 This project is licensed under the MIT License.
 Please see the `LICENSE` file in the repository for full details.
-The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology (MIT) in the late 1980s.
-As a permissive license, it puts only very limited restriction on reuse and has, therefore, high license compatibility.
+The MIT License is a permissive free software license that puts very limited restriction on reuse and has high license compatibility.